benedom/SwiftyCrop/README.md

                     imageToCrop: selectedImage,
                     maskShape: .square
                 ) { croppedImage in
-                    // Do something with the returned cropped image }
+                    // Do something with the returned, cropped image }
             }
         }